kendomain-murphy/lollo-rosso-website/replit.md

 ## Overview

-This is a single-page website for Lollo Rosso, an Asian fusion restaurant chain with multiple locations across India (Ahmedabad, Baroda, SVP Airport, and Goa).
-The website showcases the restaurant's menu offerings including bowl meals, sushi, dimsums, and a specialty "Lolloccino" section.
-It features a premium, visually-rich design emphasizing food imagery, with sections for about, menu, locations, testimonials, awards, and services.
-The site includes a monthly-updated "Bowl of the Month" feature that can be easily maintained by non-technical users through a configuration file.
+This is a website for Lollo Rosso, an Asian fusion restaurant chain with multiple locations across India (Bodakdev/Ahmedabad, Baroda, SVP Airport, and Goa).
+The website features a premium, visually-rich design emphasizing food imagery, with sections for about, table reservations, locations, testimonials, and services.
+The site includes an integrated reservation system that allows visitors to book tables at any of the four locations through embedded TinyURL links.

 ## User Preferences